hyperledger/anoncreds-spec/spec/security_considerations.md

 that is incorporated by the [[ref: holder]] in generating the presentation, and verified by the [[ref: verifier]].

-### Message Insertion and Modification
+### Message Tampering

-Message insertion and modification during AnonCreds exchanges is ineffective when the secrets are securely protected by the [[ref: issuers]] and [[ref: holders]].
+Message tampering during AnonCreds exchanges is ineffective when the secrets are securely protected by the [[ref: issuers]] and [[ref: holders]].
 Arbitrary modification of AnonCreds data without access to the appropriate secret data is detectable through the failure of the verification of the data objects.
 See the